-Our common stock has been approved for listing on the Nasdaq Global Select Market under the trading symbol "SWTX."
+We have applied to list our common stock on the Nasdaq Global Market under the trading symbol "SWTX."

 Transfer agent and registrar

 The transfer agent and registrar for our common stock is Computershare Trust Company, N.A.
 The transfer agent and registrar's address is 250 Royall Street, Canton, Massachusetts 02021.